 Be nice.
 Or else.

-London Senior Designer at Made by Many Joined about 2 years ago
+London Senior Designer at Made by Many Joined over 2 years ago

 Not strictly design but recently I’ve been enjoying Code Breaker and How I Built This.